banhpete/Notes-on-Back-End-Topics/README.md

  ![Image of REST API endpoints](https://i.imgur.com/Y9n4SPT.png)

  So, if asked to create an API to collect data such as the first name, last name of a person, consider what the resource is (a person) and write the endpoint with the resource in mind.
 So it may look like /api/person.

+ ### General Rules of the HTTP Verb Methods
+ - **GET** - Is for getting data.
+When we use thing, we should expect a list of data, **unless** an id is specified.
+ - **POST** - Is for creating a new resource, we do not need a specific id because we're just creating a new one!
+By convention, an API should usually return the new object created - it's a good idae because a may person may want to use the ID right away.
+ - **PUT** - Is for updating a resource.
+Because you can't update a whole list of resource, you need to specify the id of the resource you updated.
+The request is expected to have data to detail what should be changed.
+It is debatable on whether or not we should return the updated object.
+Say we have an update field on the object, maybe at that point we do then want to send back an updated object.
+ - **DELETE** - Is for deleting a resource.
+For the URL, we need to specify the ID of the resource we're deleting.
+What this should return really depends, there isn't a standard.

  ## npm
  Obivously not really just a back-end topic, but will keep in here anyways.
 Just wanted to include random notes on npm: